 I was very fortunate to have my documentary win some awards including a regional Emmy and a CINE award.

 If you are self-distributing, you will do these deals yourself.
-Or if your documentary is good enough, you may choose to work with a distributor but they will only work with you if they feel your film has strong potential to make them a profit.
+Or if your documentary is good enough, you may choose to work with a distributor or sales agent but they will only work with you if they feel your film has strong potential to make them a profit.

 In recent years, the internet has become a boon for independent filmmakers and transformed the landscape for distributing your film.
 There are now lots of great options to help you distribute and sell your film online without having to rely on a distributor.